From BR Bullpen

 Tommy McCarthy played thirteen seasons in the major leagues and was player-manager for part of one season, but is in the Hall of Fame more for his innovations as a baseball pioneer than for his exploits as a player.
 He not only did the trapped-ball trick, but also was one of the pioneers of the hit and run and other concepts.

 He was a player on the high-profile St. Louis Browns and Boston Beaneaters teams.
-He rarely led the league in major offensive categories, although he led the league in stolen bases in 1890, and had 93 steals in 1888.
+He rarely led the league in major offensive categories, although he led the American Association in stolen bases in 1890, and had 93 steals in 1888.
 1890, the year of three leagues, was by far his best year.

 As a pitcher, he had a career major league record of 0-7.